Steven & Alexandra Cohen Foundation Inc

 How to Apply

 This foundation does not have a public application process.
-The Steven & Alexandra Cohen Foundation operates through a proactive grantmaking approach, meaning they identify and approach organizations directly rather than accepting unsolicited grant proposals or letters of inquiry.
+The Steven & Alexandra Cohen Foundation operates through a proactive grantmaking approach, meaning they identify and approach organisations directly rather than accepting unsolicited grant proposals or letters of inquiry.
 They explicitly state: "Currently, we do not accept any unsolicited grant proposals."

 No Direct Mail: As part of their sustainability initiative, the foundation does not accept direct mail solicitations.